adaltas/node-shell/src/index.coffee.md

               params[config.command] = argv[index++]
             # Parse child configuration
             parse config.commands[command], argv
-        # Command mode but no command are found, default to help
+        # Tommand mode but no command are found, default to help
+        # Default to help is help property is set and no command is found in user args
         # Happens with global options without a command
         if Object.keys(@config.commands).length and not params[@config.command]
           params[@config.command] = 'help'